-Comparative Religion Majors & Minors have the skills employers today say they want.
+Comparative Religion Majors & Minors have the skills employers today say they want

-- Ethical Decision Making 75% of employers
+- Ethical issues/public debates 87% of employers

-- Information Literacy 68% of employers
+- Information literacy 72% of employers

-Real-world engagement at home and abroad.
+Real-world civic engagement at home and abroad

 - We travel across the globe to places such as Egypt, India, Israel and Italy on Drew International Seminars, Drew Service Learning Seminars and semester-long study programs in order to understand how others view the world and our relationship to their views.